This is the featured image of the Utilizing Tape Emulators blog article.

 ~ Rhythm Group, Dry

 After that, I will place the Kramer Master Tape on the rack of the rhythm group track.
-Among a variety of different parameters within the plugin, crucial controls that I’ll be using in this example are the Flux, Record input and Record output.
-Pushing up the Flux parameter you can hear how transients of the high frequencies are becoming less and less expressed.
-In combination with the Record level input and output, you can further adjust the amount of the desired effect.
-Furthermore, the parameter called ‘Speed’ is determining the actual speed of the tape movement.
-This means that while on 7.5 ips the effect is introducing heavier cut on high frequencies, but you can also choose 15 ips mode which is sounding less extreme.
+Among various parameters within the plugin, I'll be using crucial controls in this example are the Flux, Record input, and Record output.
+Pushing up the Flux parameter, you can hear how transients of the high frequencies are becoming less and less expressed.
+Combined with the Record level input and output, you can further adjust the amount of the desired effect.
+Furthermore, the parameter called 'Speed' determines the actual speed of the tape movement.
+This means that while on 7.5 ips, the effect introduces heavier Ccutson high frequencies.
+You can also choose 15 ips mode, which sounds less extreme.

 Kramer Master Tape 2